Imalent MS18 100K lumen flashlight

 Okay, so you’re saying you want to beat your friend with his new Maglite?
 Better pay attention and tell him to buy a few hundred more!

-Imalent is the first flashlight brand that claims a 100000-lumen flashlight.
-Just a couple of years ago, a flashlight with 10,000 lumens was spectacular, until Imalent announced the Imalent MS12 with 53,000 lumens. (which I also reviewed).
-And now the Imalent MS18 has almost doubled that output.
-An with this output, it is currently the #1 world’s brightest flashlight.
+Just a couple of years ago, a flashlight with 10,000 lumens was spectacular until Imalent introduced the Imalent MS12 with 53,000 lumens. (of course, we also reviewed it at 1lumen.com).
+But… the Imalent MS18 is doubling output, and is now a 100,000 lumen flashlight.. and … currently the #1 world’s brightest flashlight.

-Imalent is still a relatively new player on the market, but it has been one of the most innovative brands on the planet.
-Think about OLED displays and tint mixing capabilities.
+Imalent is still a relatively new player on the market at the time of reviewing the MS18, but it has been one of the most innovative brands on the planet at the same time.
+Think about OLED displays and color temperature mixing capabilities.
 And now the Imalent MS18 with a whopping 100,000 lumens!